 Imagine looking up at the sky and seeing a eerie sight of greens streaming across the sky.
 One might think this spooky looking display is the result of paranormal activity.
-This particular image, captured by Norwegian photographer, Bjørn Jørgensen, evokes the image of a mythical person, arms spread wide with streams of colored light emanating from all sides.

 More: A spooky skyscape to celebrate Halloween – European Space Agency